-1) Lighting: The first tell-tale sign that a product photo has been taken by an amateur is poor lighting.
+1) Lighting: First on the tips for photographing jewelry is lighting.
+The first tell-tale sign that a product photo has been taken by an amateur is poor lighting.
 The best light source for your images is always natural light.
 You can certainly play around with a light box and lamps and get great photos, but natural light is the easiest light available.

 You do not have to worry about harsh shadows or off coloring in your photos.
 Two tips for photographing jewelry using natural light are, stay away from direct sunlight and try to have the sun behind you and not in front of your camera.
 If you are shooting your photos outside, choose a shaded area that is close to the direct sunlight.